j-euler/adaq-doc/docs/source/tutorial.rst

 The first step is to relax the unit cell using the ADAQ workflow.
 This workflow will store data in the ``unitcell`` folder.
 If something goes wrong, empty the unitcell folder to reset.
+You may also need to remove files at the supercomputer, see :doc:`troubleshooting` for more details.

 This step will also make you more familiar with the *httk*.
 To make the *httk* task that relaxes the unit cell, use the following command: